 Here are the different types of VPN logs:

-- No logs – While there are many VPNs that claim to be ‘no logs’, there are only a few that have been verified to be truly no logs VPN services in real-world tests.
+- No logs – While there are many VPNs that claim to be ‘no logs’, there are only a few that have been verified to be truly no logs VPN services in real-world tests and/or through third-party audits.

-Most VPNs will need to keep some form of logs if they’re enforcing any kind of limitations, such as device/connection limits or bandwidth limits (further explained here).
-Minimal connection logs that are secured and regularly deleted are not very concerning – but it all depends on the user.
+Minimal connection logs that are secured and regularly deleted are not very concerning – but it all depends on the user and threat level.

 VPN performance and speed

 When you’re using a VPN, a lot is going on behind the scenes.
 Your computer is encrypting and decrypting packets of data, which is being routed through a remote VPN server.
-All of this takes more time and energy, which will ultimately affect your internet speed.
+All of this takes more time and processing power, which will ultimately affect your internet speed.

 To ensure the fastest speed while using a VPN, it’s best to connect to the closest VPN server that fits your needs.
 For example, if you’re in the UK and want to watch blocked videos that are available to people in the United States, choosing a VPN server in New York is better than a Los Angeles server.